 One way you can reboot

 a JNIOR is simply by pulling the power and plugging it back in.
-You can also go to the command line in the support tool and type “reboot” and then type “y”.
+You can also go to the command line from the support tool or JNIOR web page and type “reboot” and then type “y”.
 This will initiate a reboot as well.

 How do I look at the connections on my JNIOR?